EliabN/Note_Taker_express/README.md

 Using [Heroku](https://www.heroku.com/what) to `deploy` an application called `Note Taker` that can be used to write and save notes.
 This application will use an `Express.js` back end and will save and retrieve note data from a `JSON file`.

+You can view and access the app/website here: [Note Taker](https://note-taker-express-js-en-247f09c848c9.herokuapp.com)

 ## User Story